juanluisbaptiste/docker-otrs/README.md

 * `OTRS_NUMBER_GENERATOR` Sets the ticket number generator, possible values are : *DateChecksum*, *Date*, *AutoIncrement* or *Random*.

-Those environment variables is what you can configure by running the installer for a default install.
+Those environment variables is what you can configure by running the installer for a default install, plus other useful ones.

 After adjusting the [`docker-compose.yml`](https://github.com/juanluisbaptiste/docker-otrs/blob/master/docker-compose-prod.yml), you can test the containers with `docker-compose`: